Team-Lasallians/.github/profile/README.md

 ## 🛠️ Project Overview

 Welcome to the official repository of **Team Lasallians** for the **WPH Hackathon 2025**!
-We're a passionate group of developers and dreamers from De La Salle University, joining forces to build a project that will make a real impact. 🌏🚀
+We're a passionate group of developers and dreamers from Holy Angel University, joining forces to build a project that will make a real impact. 🌏🚀

 🧩 Our project will tackle one of today's pressing challenges using technology, collaboration, and a touch of Lasallian spirit!